University of Southern California: Academics

 USC is a large, primarily residential research university.
 The majority of the student body was undergraduate until 2007, when graduate student enrollment began to exceed undergraduate.
 The four-year, full-time undergraduate instructional program is classified as "balanced arts & sciences/professions" with a high graduate coexistence.
 Admissions are characterized as "most selective, lower transfer in"; 95 undergraduate majors and 147 academic and professional minors are offered.
-The graduate program is classified as "comprehensive" and offers 134 master's, doctoral, and professional degrees through 20 professional schools.
-USC is accredited by the Western Association of Schools and Colleges.
-USC's academic departments fall either under the general liberal arts and sciences of the Dana and David Dornsife College of Letters, Arts, and Sciences for undergraduates, the Graduate School for graduates, or the university's 20 professional schools.
+The graduate program is classified as "comprehensive" and offers 134 master's, doctoral, and professional degrees through twenty professional schools.
+USC is accredited by the Western Association of Schools and Colleges - Senior College and University Commission.
+USC's academic departments fall either under the general liberal arts and sciences of the Dana and David Dornsife College of Letters, Arts, and Sciences for undergraduate programs, the Graduate School for graduate programs, or the university's 20 professional schools.

-USC presently has six Nobel Laureates on staff, eight Rhodes Scholars, six MacArthur Fellows, 181 Fulbright Scholars, one Turing Award winner, three winners of the National Medal of Arts, one winner of the National Humanities Medal, three winners of the National Medal of Science, and three winners of the National Medal of Technology and Innovation among its alumni and faculty.
-In addition to its academic awards, USC has produced the most Oscar winners out of any institution in the world by a significant margin.

-The USC Dana and David Dornsife College of Letters, Arts, and Sciences, the oldest and largest of the USC schools, grants undergraduate degrees in more than 130 majors and minors across the humanities, social sciences, and natural/physical sciences, and offers doctoral and masters programs in more than 20 fields.
-Dornsife College is responsible for the general education program for all USC undergraduates and houses a full-time faculty of approximately 700, more than 6500 undergraduate majors (roughly half the total USC undergraduate population), and 1200 doctoral students.
-In addition to 30 academic departments, the college also houses dozens of research centers and institutes.
+The USC Dana and David Dornsife College of Letters, Arts, and Sciences, the oldest and largest of the USC schools, grants undergraduate degrees in more than 180 majors and minors across the humanities, social sciences, and natural/physical sciences, and offers doctoral and masters programs in more than twenty fields.
+Dornsife College is responsible for the general education program for all USC undergraduates and houses a full-time faculty of almost 1,000, nearly 8,000 undergraduate majors (over a third of the total USC undergraduate population), and 1,300 doctoral students.
+In addition to thirty academic departments, the college also houses dozens of research centers and institutes.
 In the 2008–2009 academic year, 4,400 undergraduate degrees and 5,500 advanced degrees were awarded.
 Formerly called "USC College of Letters, Arts & Sciences", the college received a $200 million gift from USC trustees Dana and David Dornsife on March 23, 2011, after which the college was renamed in their honor, following the naming pattern of other professional schools and departments at the university.
-All Ph.D. degrees awarded at USC and most master's degrees are under the jurisdiction of the Graduate School.
+All PhD degrees awarded at USC and most master's degrees are under the jurisdiction of the Graduate School.
 Professional degrees are awarded by each of the respective professional schools.